Champaign County, Illinois: Rail

 There are two train stations in Champaign County: The Illinois Terminal in downtown Champaign and Rantoul station in Rantoul.
 Both stations are served by the Amtrak Illini and Saluki trains, which operate once daily between Chicago and Carbondale.
 The Illinois Terminal is also served by the City of New Orleans, which operates once daily between Chicago and New Orleans.
 Amtrak passenger trains in Champaign County use the former Illinois Central mainline, which is owned by the Canadian National Railway and also used by freight trains.

 The Norfolk Southern Railway operates two branch lines in Champaign County: the Mansfield Line from Urbana to Mansfield and the Lafayette District from Decatur to Peru, Indiana.
 Canadian National also operates branch lines from Champaign to Seymour and Rantoul to Dewey.
 Traffic on the branch lines is limited and consists primarily of freight.

-Intercity Buses
+Intercity buses

-Amtrak, Greyhound, and Peoria Charter operate intercity buses from Champaign-Urbana to Chicago, St. Louis, Indianapolis, and other destinations.
+Amtrak, Greyhound, and Peoria Charter operate intercity buses from Champaign–Urbana to Chicago, St. Louis, Indianapolis, and other destinations.

-Public Transit
+Public transit

-The Champaign-Urbana Mass Transit District operates public city buses in Champaign, Urbana, and Savoy.
+The Champaign–Urbana Mass Transit District operates public city buses in Champaign, Urbana, and Savoy.

+Champaign County Area Rural Transit System (C-CARTS) provides on-demand transportation services for those living in rural areas of the county.
+C-CARTS also operates fixed-route local bus service in the village of Rantoul, along with an additional route connecting Rantoul to Champaign–Urbana.